tbird20d/labcontrol/README.md

 To stop the server, use CTRL-C (possibly a few times), to interrupt the running server.

-To start fserver in background mode, use the script: start_local_bg_server.
+To start lcserver in background mode, use the script: start_local_bg_server.
 You may specify the TCP/IP port address fro the server to use, on the command line, like so:
  $ start_local_bg_server [<port>]